 The most reliable way to know if your dogs are affected or not is for all puppies to have their eyes examined by a boarded ACVO Ophthalmologist between 5-7 weeks of age.
 The age for this is very important!
 Affected dogs may “go normal” and it may not show up in tests done at a later age.
 They will however, still be affected.

 Some affected dogs will still be evident as being affected when they are older, but many are not.
 That means that if a dog has NOT been eye checked until after 5-7 weeks, even if that have a clear eye exam, they still may be affected.

-It is also important to know that if there are ANY affected dogs in a litter, that the parents are both either carriers or affected, and the littermates are at minimum carriers as well.
+It is also important to know that if there are ANY affected dogs in a litter, because that would indicate that the parents are both either carriers or affected, and the littermates are at minimum carriers as well.

-Another way to know if your dog is carrier or affected are the results of them being bred.
-Some people may even choose to do a test breeding on important individuals, especially if they are concerned that the dog may potentially be affected or a carrier.
+Another way to know more information about whether your dog may be a carrier or affected are the results of their puppies eye exam.
+Some people may even choose to do a test breeding on important individuals, especially if they are concerned that the dog may potentially be affected or be a carrier.
 Whether intentional or not, it is important to understand the outcome of any breedings done in regards to CH.